 First planted in 2008 with cuttings imported from Europe, the winery has around 95 hectares of vineyards over three sites in Akluj.
-The soils are generally poor with no clay which reduces vigour, a key factor in managing disease in what is a sub-tropical climate and yields are half what is usually achieved in India allowing full ripening before the monsoons arrive.
-Altitude also plays its part with the vineyards up to 650 metres which results in cool nights so ensuring the grapes retain freshness.
+The soils are generally poor with no clay which reduces vigour, a key factor in managing disease in what is a sub-tropical climate.
+Yields are half what is usually achieved in India, allowing full ripening before the monsoons arrive.
+Altitude also plays its part with vineyards up to 650 metres above sea level resulting in cool nights, ensuring the grapes retain freshness.

 Following an unusually cold December and January, the 2017 harvest commenced later than for previous vintages.
 The Sangiovese grapes, specifically used to make this Rosé, were picked 10 days earlier than the regular Sangiovese, at the end of the 3rd week of January.

 The grapes were destemmed and gently pressed.
-The free run juice was fermented in stainless steel at a cool 14-18°C for 10-15 days, with malolactic fermentation blocked.
+The free run juice was fermented in stainless steel at a cool 14°C - 18°C for 10-15 days, with malolactic fermentation blocked.